ArturAvelino/ArturAvelino/README.md

 Here are some updates on my goals:

-- ✔ I’m currently working on migrate to Data Science
+- ✔ I’m currently working on migrate to Data Science or Software Development
-- ✔ I’m currently learning Spark
+- ✔ I’m currently learning JS
-- ✔ I'm looking to collaborate with a company that inspires me every day
+- ✔ I'm looking to collaborate with a company that challenges me everyday
 - ✔ Pronouns: ***He/His***<br>
 -->